GodstimeNwabue/team2/README.md

 ## Conclusion

 QTech - A Bridge to Mastery is the result of our team's dedication, creativity, and collaborative spirit.
 We hope this README file provides you with valuable insights into our project's journey.
-Thank you for taking the time to learn about QTech, and we look forward to your engagement with our quiz app!
+Thank you for taking the time to learn about QTech, and we look forward to your engagement with our quiz app and collaboration!